thedevdojo/voyager/README.md

 ![Voyager Logo](https://s3.amazonaws.com/thecontrolgroup/voyager.png)

-After creating your new Laravel application you can include the Voyager package with the folowing command:
+After creating your new Laravel application you can include the Voyager package with the following command:

 ```
 composer require tcg/voyager